 The 2015 fireworks lasted around 11 minutes and we can expect similar this year - they take place on the Thames around the London Eye (now officially the EDF Energy London Eye - typical of London to embrace corporate sponsorship so gladly!) so anywhere along the river should afford you a pretty decent view.

-One new development for new year's eve 2015 was that for the first time visitors were charged to attend the fireworks display, with 100,000 tickets being made available at £10 each.
-This was promoted as a safety measure, and was heralded as a success so we would expect to see the ticketing process rrtuen again for new year's eve 2016.
+One new development for new year's eve 2015 was that for the first time visitors were charged to attend the fireworks display, with 100,000 tickets being made available at 10 pounds each

-With crowds at previous events several times greater than the available ticket numbers there are sure to be many people left disappointed, so make sure if you're going you get your tickets asap - if last year proves a reliable guide then tickets will be available from around the middle of September and will be sold online here.
-There isn't necessariy a great urgency though, last new year's tickets didn't completely sell out until the 16th December.
+With crowds at previous events several times greater than the available ticket numbers there are sure to be many people left disappointed, so make sure if you're going you get your tickets asap - you can now buy then online for the NYE 2015-2016 event, which is this year taking place in partnership with Unicef (who will be given a percentage of all ticket sales) here.
+There isn't necessarily a great urgency though, last new year's tickets didn't completely sell out until the 16th December.

 One of the most popular diversions for those with a decent budget is to take a cruise on the River Thames, pretty much guaranteeing yourself one of the best views of the fireworks.
 We especially like the look of the New Year's Eve Party and Champagne cruises departing from the Embankment Pier.